codership/documentation/galeracluster/source/documentation/technical-description.rst

 - :doc:`streaming-replication`

   Normally, nodes transfer all replication and certification events on the transaction commit.
 With Streaming Replication, the nodes break the transaction into fragments.
-Then they certify, replicate and apply these replication fragments onto the slave nodes.
+Then they certify, replicate and apply these replication fragments onto the replica nodes.
 This section describes Streaming Replication, how it works and the limitations of its use.

 .. container:: bottom-links